Bloomberg-Beta/Manual/Manual.md

 ### Other investors

 We don’t care whether we are the lead investor or not.
-While we prefer to co-invest with others, we have invested in situations where we are the only investor.
+While we prefer to co-invest with others (who can help support a company in difficult times, and bring more expertise to bear), we have invested in situations where we are the only investor.
 We have also invested in situations where we own such a miniscule percentage of a company that it rounds to zero.

 When we do co-invest, we care who a company’s other investors are, because the investors form an extended team around a company -- and we want our companies to have the best teams possible.
 We get concerned when we see situations with many investors, none of whom have a significant stake, because we worry that none will actually work to help the company.